OkayHughes/open-lab-notebook/src/posts/DA_HOMME/hybrid_coords.md

 ## How to constrain the quantities
 The recent paper by the [MPAS folks](https://journals.ametsoc.org/view/journals/mwre/150/8/MWR-D-21-0328.1.xml) makes a compelling case that our choice of upper boundary condition should retain an essentially isobaric character.
+IMPORTANT: this publication concedes conservation of energy near the boundary!
 The core takeaway from their paper is that we can use discrete hydrostatic balance to link pressure and height near the top boundary in a principled way, allowing for hybrids of pressure and height coordinates to be used.